 Realize that just like you, resellers need to make a profit.
 Most on-going, successful software companies build a budget that produces a pre-tax profit of 15-to-20 percent.
 A reseller’s profit margin may not be that high…but they need to make money to survive.

 The 40 percent partner discount breaks down as follows:

-• 20 percent to cover overhead (support, billing/collections etc) and profit margin
+- 20 percent to cover overhead (office, customer support, billing/collections, etc.) and profit margin.

-This explains why a 30 percent margin isn’t effective for those who invest in sales and marketing.
-It doesn’t give the reseller enough to cover their costs.
+This explains why a 30 percent margin often isn’t effective for those who invest in sales and marketing.
+Unless there is a significant services component that generates additional gross margin, it doesn’t give the reseller enough to cover their costs.

 The reality is, most resellers don’t invest in sales and marketing – they want you to do the lead generation for them.
 In which case you shouldn’t be paying them 40 percent.

 You may want to consider having two tiers of pricing:

 - 10-to-20 percent for resellers that rely on you to do the marketing